topolvm/pvc-autoresizer/README.md

   storageClassName: topolvm-provisioner
 ```

-The PVC can optionally have `resize.topolvm.io/threshold`, `resize.topolvm.io/inodes-threshold` and `resize.topolvm.io/increase` annotations.
+The PVC can optionally have `resize.topolvm.io/threshold`, `resize.topolvm.io/inodes-threshold`, `resize.topolvm.io/increase`, `resize.topolvm.io/min-increase`, and `resize.topolvm.io/max-increase` annotations.
-(If they are not given, the default value is `10%`.)
+(If they are not given, the first three annotations default to 10% and the latter two annotations are not set.)

 When the amount of free space of the volume is below `resize.topolvm.io/threshold`
 or the number of free inodes is below `resize.topolvm.io/inodes-threshold`,
-`.spec.resources.requests.storage` is increased by `resize.topolvm.io/increase`.
+`.spec.resources.requests.storage` is increased by the greater of `resize.topolvm.io/min-increase` and `resize.topolvm.io/increase` and the lesser of that amount and `resize.topolvm.io/max-increase`.

 If `resize.topolvm.io/increase` is given as a percentage, the value is calculated as
 the current `spec.resources.requests.storage` value multiplied by the annotation value.